GangaMegha/Diffusion-Models/README.md

 make train_fashion_mnist
 make train_cifar10
 ```
+Note : Other parameters such as $T$, Variance schedule for $\beta_t$, Loss function, etc can be modified in `/src/config.py` file.

 At each epoch, we sample generated images and they are stored in `/results` folder.
 The models are saved in `/checkpoint` and once the training is over, the log file with loss values at each epoch is saved in `/log`.
 You can change these locations in the `/src/config.py` file.

-The code for training a vanilla CNN classifier to compute local metrics for FID and IS is available at `/examples/FashionMNIST_CNN_Classifier.ipynb`
+The code for training a vanilla CNN classifier to compute local metrics for FID and IS is available at `/examples/FashionMNIST_CNN_Classifier.ipynb` and all codes for computing evaluation metrics for the models from different experiments are available in the folder `/examples/`.